 From a geotechnical standpoint, provided that the recommendations included in the Preliminary Geotechnical Exploration prepared for the proposed project are implemented into the project design and specifications, the geological and soil conditions on the site would be adequate to support development of the proposed project.
-However, conformance with such recommendations cannot be ensured, and, as a significant could result. impact occur related to а subsidence/settlement, liquefaction, and/or expansive soils.
+However, conformance with such recommendations cannot be ensured, and, as a result. significant impact could occur related to а subsidence/settlement, liquefaction, and/or expansive soils.
 (DEIR, p.
 4.6-14 to 4.6-16)